KuCoin vs Coinbase | Which is better in 2022?

-In contrast, Coinbase had about 70 coins listed in summer 2021, and as of June 2022, has more than 100 available for trading.
-Coinbase is limited in its listing options due to its licensing in the United States, but CEO Brian Armstrong has indicated the platform intends to list as many coins as possible.
+In contrast, Coinbase had about 70 coins listed in the summer of 2021, and as of June 2022, has more than 100 available for trading.
+Coinbase is limited in its listing options due to its licensing in the United States.
+Still, CEO Brian Armstrong has indicated the platform intends to list as many coins as possible.

 KuCoin vs Coinbase Features